package-url/purl-spec/README.rst

 Components are separated by a specific character for unambiguous parsing.

-The defintion for each components is:
+The definition for each components is:

 - **scheme**: this is the URL scheme with the constant value of "pkg".
 One of the primary reason for this single scheme is to facilitate the future official